-Displayed on the screen Function Coming Home/ Leaving Home This option permits the adjustment of the time during which the headlights remain lit after the vehicle is locked, and also permits the function to be switched on and off Indicator conf.
+Displayed on the screen Function Coming Home/ Leaving Home This option permits the adjustment of the time during which the headlamps remain lit after the vehicle is locked, as well as connecting and disconnecting this function.
+Indicator conf.
 The convenience turn signal function can be activated or deactivated here.
 With the convenience mode activated, the turn signal will blink at least three times when turned on.
 Factory settings The predefined factory values for the functions of this menu are restored.
-Back This returns to the Configuration menu
+Back This returns to the Configuration menu.